pyx-industries/julee/docs/architecture/solutions/index.rst

 There are various ways that the solution can have dependencies on the framework.
 The solution might:
-- import some "batteries included" pipelines, to avoid reinventing the wheel
+- import some contrib pipelines, to avoid reinventing the wheel
 - have new infrastructure implementation of an imported interfaces

 The solution might also have dependencies on a 3rd-party component, e.g: